 What could be nerve-wracking is deciding what to write on the card that accompanies a gift.
 Again, it’s good to go simple.
 Something like, “Thank you for being you.
 Happy holidays!” conveys a lot in a short message.

 Surrogates in California, because the state is so big, do not always live close enough to the intended parents for an in-person gift exchange.
 If you like shopping online, it is perfectly fine to order a gift from an e-retailer, select a gift-wrap option, and have a message written on the card.
 For a more personal touch, though, it shouldn’t cost that much more to have gifts shipped to you.
 That way, you can write the holiday card and include it with the gift.
 As with many things, it’s really the thought and sentiment behind a gift that matters rather than the actual object itself.

 When you’re a surrogate, you may feel unsure what to get the intended parents.
 Perhaps they’re well off, and your budget isn’t huge.
 Or maybe they’re struggling to be able to afford surrogacy.
 There can be many scenarios, and that’s okay.
 One place to start is to give them baby gifts.
 If that feels awkward for you, try children’s books.
 After all, the baby should be reading soon.
 Failing that, a photography or art book should do just fine.
 Books really are an incredibly versatile gift.

 Alternatively, you could get a holiday-themed gift such as a snow ornament or snow figurine.
 If you love DIY projects, some options include coffee mug mixers, snowmen candles, and homemade jams.

-If you’re not a surrogate yet, and you’re interested in being part of what could be an incredible gift, you can get started by filling out an online application or contacting the California Surrogacy Center today to get your questions answered.
+If you’re not a surrogate yet, and you’re interested in being part of what could be an incredible gift, you can get started by filling out the form below.